Ameykolhe/restaurant-inspections/README.md

 ### Why?

-Open portal that can foster collaboration between inspection officers, restaurant owners, regulators to improve diner’s experience and ultimately the protect public health.
+Open portal that can foster collaboration between inspection officers, restaurant owners, regulators to improve diner’s experience and ultimately protect the public health.

 ### Objectives

 - Understand how restaurant violation results have changed over the years and across seasons.
-- Violation codes and their relationship with factors like cuisine type, borough, season.
+- Violation codes and their relationship with factors like cuisine type, borough, seasons.
 - Discover patterns across a restaurant chains.

 ### Dataset